Fadillah272/warehouse/README.md

 | POST   | `/stocks/adjustment`  | Manually adjust stock (in/out) with an audit trail |

 ### Sales
+Records a customer transaction.
+Creating a sale automatically validates stock availability, deducts stock from each variant sold, calculates the total, and generates an invoice number — all in a single atomic operation.
+If any item in the request doesn't have enough stock, the **entire sale is rejected** (no partial sales).

 | Method | Endpoint         | Description                                             |
 |--------|-------------------|-----------------------------------------------------------|
 | POST   | `/sales`           | Create a sale (validates & deducts stock, blocks if insufficient) |